fdmsantos/moving-average/Readme.md

 ## Add new Output type

-Like the input type process, in output type, the moving average app also uses Strategy Design Pattern.
+Like the input type process, an output type, the moving average app also uses the Strategy Design Pattern.
-If you want add new Output type like csv, yaml, xml, ... you need do the follow.
+If you want to add a new Output type like csv, yaml, xml, ... you need to do the following.
-**Example**: Lets add xml input type
+**Example**: Let's add xml input type

 1. Create a file (XmlWriter.py) in src/Output
-2. In this file you need create a Class which extends OutputAbstract Class
+2. In this file, you need to create a Class which extends OutputAbstract Class
-3. When extends InputAbstract class, you need implement the method write.
-This method receive Result Objects Array.
+3. When extends InputAbstract class, you need to implement the method write.
+This method receives an Result Object Array.
-4. Create TYPES Constant with all ouput types which use the new ouput type.
+4. Create TYPES Constant with all output types which use the new output type.
 For this case is xml.
 5. Use [JsonWriter](src/output/JsonWriter.py) as example
-6. In get_writer_class method from [Output Factory class](src/output/Factory.py), you need add the new output type.
-Don't forget import
+6. In get_writer_class method from [Output Factory class](src/output/Factory.py), you need to add the new output type.
+Don't forget the import

 ```python
 def get_writer_class(output_type):